Qt OpenGL C++ Classes

 Specifies miscellaneous identifiers used in the Qt OpenGL module

 OpenGL is a standard API for rendering 3D graphics.
 OpenGL only deals with 3D rendering and provides little or no support for GUI programming issues.
-The user interface for an OpenGL application must be created with another toolkit, such as Motif on the X platform, Microsoft Foundation Classes (MFC) under Windows, or Qt on both platforms.
+The user interface for an OpenGL application must be created with another toolkit, such as Cocoa on the macOS platform, Microsoft Foundation Classes (MFC) under Windows, or Qt on both platforms.

 Note: OpenGL is a trademark of Silicon Graphics, Inc. in the United States and other countries.